S567071/44643Sec03Team04Spring2024FinalProject/README.md

 Register Page: The registration page UI has been created.
 UI AutoLayouts, outlets and actions for the Register page are being completed. functionality has been developed.

+Sprint - 04

+Firebase Integration - Integrated firebase to the project,we are using Firebase Authentication to handle user authentication, implemented authentication logic for login and registration screen data like email, password and phone number etc.,

+Navigation Controller Integration - Embedded screen view controllers within a navigation controller.